 Being perfectly present and aware of yourself, your body, mind and emotions is how you're going to ease anxiety, and suffering, while speed up progress and boost well-being.

-The more you practice presence, the sooner you'll realise that the way you in every moment is your perfect contribution to this world, and without this moment the world is NOT complete.
+The more you practice presence, the sooner you'll realise that you are perfect in every moment and that without you the world is NOT complete.

 So, the next time you start to compare yourself with others on social media and feel anxious, please try one of the top three tips below.